 A stack of Mac GTK themes, icon sets, fonts and cursors are available for Linux, most a quick Google away.

 Below you’ll find the Mac GTK and icon themes we think give you the best Mac-like look on your Linux box.
 But don’t be afraid to explore DeviantArt, GitHub, and other avenues if our choices don’t quite match up with your tastes.

 1. Pick the Right Desktop Environment

-This is not a slight against other desktop environments (DEs) as Unity, Budgie, MATE and Cinnamon can all be moulded to resemble Cupertino’s computing OS too.
+This is not a slight against other desktop environments (DEs) as Unity, Budgie, MATE, Cinnamon and more can be made to resemble Cupertino’s computing OS too.

-If you’re using Ubuntu 18.04 LTS or later you already have everything you need to get started, so skip ahead.
+If you’re using Ubuntu 18.04 LTS or later you already have GNOME Shell, so you can skip ahead.

 This is easy.
 Just click the button below and follow in the on-screen prompts (select ‘lightdm’ as the display manager when asked):

 You’re also going to need to the GNOME Tweaks tool in a few steps time, so install that now too:

 Once both installations are complete you need to logout and select the ‘GNOME Shell’ session from the Unity Greeter: